AEC specification

 I have also always been interested in languages, both natural and artificial (such as programming languages), and making a programming language will certainly give me a lot better insight into how programming languages really work.
 That is not quite true for natural languages: if you try to make your own constructed language to be spoken by humans (similar to Esperanto), and you do not know about consecutio temporum, you will most likely not specify how consecutio temporum is supposed to work in your language and you will probably not even realize your grammar has a huge hole in its specification (You will assume it is understood by itself it will be done the same way as in your native language, thinking, like I used to think before learning about consecutio temporum in English, that the way tenses are put together in complex sentences in your native language is based on logic, rather than that the rules for that are essentially-arbitrary.
 And in case you think all languages with tenses follow either the Croatian-like consecutio temporum or the Latin-like consecutio temporum, like I used to think until recently, read this Reddit answer to my question about accusative with infinitive and consecutio temporum in English.
 If you use accusative with infinitive in English, you should use Croatian-like consecutio temporum, even though, if you use indirect speech with object clauses, you should use Latin-like consecutio temporum.
 And you don't even need complex sentences to show that tenses work very differently in different languages, even related ones.
 In English, an adverbial phrase such as "every evening" puts the verb in a simple tense.
 You say "He comes here every evening.", and "He is coming here every evening." is ungrammatical, or is perhaps grammatical for the meaning that the speaker is annoyed by him coming.
 In Croatian, exactly the opposite is true: an adverbial phrase such as "svaku večer", meaning "every evening", puts the sentence in a continuous tense.
 You say "On dolazi ovdje svaku večer.", and "On dođe ovdje svaku večer." sounds very ungrammatical, or is perhaps grammatical for the meaning that it is going to happen in the future even though it is not happening yet.
 I have asked a StackExchange question about how it is in Latin, another natural language I know somewhat.
 You will probably not realize that such things differ between languages by making your own language similar to Esperanto.).
 But it is true that making a programming language gives you a special insight into how programming languages, and computers in general, work.
 Especially if you are writing everything yourself (like I am doing), rather than using frameworks for tokenizing, parsing and compiling.
 To be clear, I am not saying making your programming language gives you some special insight into how languages in general work.
 Although in papers I have written I have often made comparisons between human languages and programming languages, I am not entirely convinced the similarity between human languages and programming languages is anything more than superficial (Look up "pseudo-coordination" - it is a grammatical construction found in many languages, including English, which can hardly be explained by structural or generative theories of the syntax.
 Or, probably a less extreme example, "Donkey Sentences".).

 Also, I think programming in a programming language you have made yourself is a good idea because it avoids the bugs that come from misunderstanding the programming language you are using.
 I think that is a major source of bugs in programs, yet one that is talked about very little.
 Most of the bugs I've run into came from me misunderstanding the language I was using.
 Quite a few languages, most notably JavaScript, try to fix syntactically incorrect programs by inserting a semi-colon ; according to some rules.
 Sometimes the result of that is really what the programmer intended, but quite often it is not.
 I have run into that problem, not in JavaScript, but in Octave, when I was writing a program to study the relationship between the Shannon entropy and the collision entropy.
 It was only when I tried running my program in MatLab (another implementation of the same programming language) that I even realized there was a bug.
 Had I used my programming language instead of Octave, something like that simply could not have happened to me.
 And when writing my AEC-to-WebAssembly compiler in C++, C++ has surprised me quite a few times, and once made a very hard-to-trace bug (you can read about it in the Structures section).
+So has JavaScript surprised me a few times when I was writing my PicoBlaze assembler and emulator in JavaScript.
+For example, what do you think happens if you pass a string with an invalid number (for example, with a letter inside a decimal number, or a digit bigger than 1 in a binary number) to the JavaScript function parseInt?
+If you have answered that it throws an exception, you are wrong.
+In fact, it returns a not-a-number.
+I guess it is because the first versions of JavaScript didn't have exceptions, but I suppose they did have parseInt, which had to signal error somehow differently, so that weird way of signalling an error was kept because of compatibility.
+Wrongly thinking it throws an exception caused my assembler to fail silently in case somebody writes an invalid decimal or binary number.
+Had I written the assembler in my programming language, such a bug would be impossible, because I would know how the equivalent of parseInt signals an error.
 When programming in a programming language you have made, you understand how the tools you are using work, and you have an at least basic understanding how the environment you are targetting works (to make a compiler targetting WebAssembly, you need to have at least basic understanding how modern browsers work), so you are not doing bloodletting.
 WebAssembly is designed to be an exceptionally easy target for compilers, so now you can easily program in a programming language you have made and make the programs you have written in it run in modern browsers.

 I also think that having some experience writing compilers can help you write other types of programs more effectively.
 If I didn't know as much about compiler theory as I know, I think I would have much more trouble writing the web-based PicoBlaze assembler and emulator, if I would even succeed at it at all.
 My PicoBlaze Simulator solves a real-world issue: PicoBlaze is a small computer produced by Xilinx that we are using as an example of a simple computer at our Computer Architecture classes, and my Computer Architecture professor Ivan Aleksi asked me to create it so that laboratory exercises can be done from home (in case real laboratory exercises need to be canceled due to the pandemic).